Walk on the Dry Side in Guanica

 - The Cueva Trail veers off Lluberas Trail and goes past some small natural limestone caves.
 To legally enter caves, you must have permission of DRNA.
 For a shorter walk to the caves, you can also access the other end of this trail near the end of Route 333, at the entrance to Playa Tamarindo — but it is unmarked.

 - Right in the parking area / picnic area are some old sugar mill ruins.
 There are only foundations left of the mill, but close by is the Cueva Cal (small caves) which are closed to the public.

 - The Meseta Trail (about 4½ miles round trip) begins at the end of Route 333 at the gate where the road stops, far from the official parking area.
 This is Tamarindo Beach.
 You can park at the end of Route 333 and there are some trails that go along the coastal dry forest.
 Great views of the Caribbean Sea and sea birds.

 There is no charge to access the Guánica Forest Reserve.

-The forest is open daily from 8am or 9am until 4pm or 5pm, but the Information Center is closed from noon to 1pm for lunch time.
+The forest is open Tuesday- Sunday from 730am until 4pm but the Information Center is closed from noon to 1pm for lunch time.

 It is HOT!
 Take PLENTY of water.
 Bring good, sturdy shoes for walking.
 The mosquitos are vicious — bring bug spray and reapply often!